davidcavazos/marble-madness-3d/README.md

 1. Make sure development software is installed pacman -S gcc make cmake git

-2. Install the dependencies
+2. Install dependencies
-pacman -S boost sdl mesa bullet
+pacman -S boost sdl mesa bullet assimp

 3. Download from GitHub repository
 Navigate to the folder the source code will be downloaded